VALUE VAULT

 Sold $775,000 | 4/1 | 936 SF Living | 5,000 SF Land | Built 1957 | Average Condition | FHA | 6 DOM

 This comp carries MEDIUM WEIGHT as the strongest sold comparable.
-Average condition (not renovated), sold $15,000 over asking in just 6 days with FHA financing.
+Average condition (not renovated), sold $15,000 above listing price in just 6 days with FHA financing.
 The condition closest to what the subject could look like after basic preparation.
 Most important comp in the entire analysis.

 Financing Eligibility (likely cash only vs. FHA): -$10,000